ziggyJ/corda/docs/source/design/tokens/design.md

 ## Modelling financial instruments

-**TL;DR Currency and securities are agreements but we model them as OwnableState s for technical reasons.**
+**TL;DR Money and securities are agreements but we model them as `OwnableState`s for legacy reasons.**

-All "legacy" financial instruments are agreements (or contracts, but here we won't use the term "contract" as it is too heavily overloaded in the DLT world); this includes all forms of fiat currency and securities.
+All "legacy" financial instruments are agreements (or contracts, but here we won't use the term "contract" as it is too heavily overloaded in the DLT world); this includes all forms of fiat money and securities.

 Indeed, if you "look" at a financial instrument, you'll most likely be looking at some form of legal document: